-Needing a home measured?
-Let us help.
+Needing your property measured?
+Let Integrated Assets help.

-What is a measurement or floorplan service?
+What is a home measurement or floorplan service?

-How do measurement services work?
+How does a home measurement service work?

 During a home measurement or floorplan service, a certified appraiser takes measurements of your home with a measuring tool — generally a tape or laser measuring device.
 As they walk the home, they make note of the layout of the rooms and other features, like stairs, entryways, and fireplaces.
 They might sketch out the property.
 Then, the appraiser develops a report and a more detailed sketch showing the total square footage and the overall layout of the house.
 The finished report is a document that can be used to prove certain specs of your property — like the Gross Living Area (GLA) — on tax documents, home listings, and more.

 Tax records often reflect incorrect square footage because the values can come from many sources, and occasionally go unproven — meaning you may be paying for more square footage than you actually have!
 Unless an appraiser has recently performed a valuation on your property (after any renovation that may have affected square footage), you'll need an appraiser to perform a home measurement service before attempting to dispute your taxes.
 An appraiser will verify an accurate Gross Living Area (GLA) of your property so your taxes reflect your actual square footage — and you can stop overpaying.